 - Cook the chickpeas in a pressure cooker to ensure they are well done, for about 1 whistle.
 Let the steam blow off and let them cool down.

-- Put all the ingredients in a blender, add a little water and blend, occasionally mixing the ingredients together till you get a smooth paste.
+- Put all the ingredients in a blender, add a little water and blend, occasionally mixing the ingredients together until you get a smooth paste.

 There are so many new concoctions of hummus now, I will try to perfect this one and try one with black gram very soon.
 Stay tuned 🙂